-This humble looking, great-tasting bread pudding always gets compliments (on flavor, not beauty) and can feed a crowd.
+This humble looking yet great-tasting bread pudding always gets compliments (on flavor, not beauty) --- plus, it can feed a crowd.
 It might not be pretty, but the combined powers of chocolate, creamy caramel, toasted pecans and bourbon make for a dangerous quartet on the fork.
 Beyond that, it has several qualities of a great winter dessert: substantial, almost savory, and served warm.

 The bread pudding is great, but the bourbon pecan sauce kicks it to a new level.
 One should not be had without the other.
 Don't bother with your top shelf bourbon.
 Grab what you've got and you'll be fine.
 Others making this recipe have used plain whiskey or dark rum and still enjoyed the results.Warning: This is a recipe I've made for the last four winters, and it's not an independent choice anymore - others demand it.
 A great benefit is that you can make it the day before and pop it in the oven as you sit down to dinner.
 It's one of my favorite make-ahead desserts.

 According to Epicurious, the recipe for this bread pudding was created by Alison Barshak, former pastry chef of the Central Bar & Grill in Bryn Mawr, Pennsylvania.
 She went on to become the executive chef at Striped Bass in Philadelphia.
 And the hero of everyone I know.
 Thanks, Alison.

 Chocolate Bread Pudding with Bourbon Pecan Caramel Sauce via Epicurious